awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

    + Choose **New service role** to allow CodePipeline to create a new service role in IAM\.
 In **Role name**, the role and policy name both default to this format: AWSCodePipelineServiceRole\-*region*\-*pipeline\_name*\.
 For example, this is the service role created for a pipeline named MyPipeline: AWSCodePipelineServiceRole\-eu\-west\-2\-MyPipeline\.
    + Choose **Existing service role** to use a service role already created in IAM\.
 In **Role name**, choose your service role from the list\.
 **Note**
 Depending on when your service role was created, you might need to update its permissions to support additional AWS services\.
-For information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.
+For information, see [Add Permissions to the CodePipeline Service Role](security-iam.md#how-to-update-role-new-services)\.

 1. In **Artifact location**, do one of the following: